 The best marketers are masters of branding, pricing and communication.
-But pulling off a great marketing career is a whole other story (from my Marketing Week column).
+But pulling off a great marketing career is a whole other story.

 “Let’s talk about your career.”
 If you ever want to stop a marketer in his or her tracks, try this sentence.
 Marketers aren’t exactly shy.
 When it comes to talking about brand and campaign success, no speech can be long enough.
 But when the talk turns to careers, most marketers keep a low profile.
 As a result, we don’t really talk much about careers in marketing.
 Perhaps we should.